cschreib/observable_unique_ptr/README.md

  - (2) Not if using `std::make_shared()`.
  - (3) Not defined by the C++ standard.
 In practice, libstdc++ stores its reference count on an `_Atomic_word`, which for a common 64bit linux platform is a 4 byte signed integer, hence the limit will be 2^31 - 1.
 Microsoft's STL uses `_Atomic_counter_t`, which for a 64bit Windows platform is 4 bytes unsigned integer, hence the limit will be 2^32 - 1.
  - (4) 2 by default, or 1 if using `std::make_shared()`.
+ - (5) When using `std::make_shared()`, this can get as low as 16 bytes, or larger than 24 bytes, depending on the size and alignment requirements of the object type.
+This behavior is shared by libstdc++ and MS-STL.
+ - (6) Can get larger than 4 depending on the alignment requirements of the object type.

 ## Speed benchmarks